 Thursday 30 October 2025, 4.30pm - 6.30pm Northbridge Park, Sailors Bay Rd, Northbridge (near the sports field)

-Next Steps
+Next steps

-After this engagement closes, all feedback will be reviewed in detail and used to inform the preparation of a draft Dog Recreation Strategy.
+Engagement closed on 12 November 2025.
+All feedback will be reviewed in detail and used to inform the preparation of a draft Dog Recreation Strategy.
 The draft Strategy will also take into account the context of dog recreation in our area and other relevant information.
 The draft Strategy will then go on public exhibition for final community feedback before being reported to the elected Council for adoption.
 Everyone who provides feedback in this engagement will be advised by email when the next stage of engagement is open for comment.

 Share Stage 1 Survey on FacebookShare Stage 1 Survey on TwitterShare Stage 1 Survey on LinkedinEmail Stage 1 Survey link